QUERY WHERE Clause in Google Sheets

 Starts With Example

-=QUERY(A1:G11, "SELECT B, D WHERE D starts with 'S'") This returns products that start with the letter S: Self-Stirring Cauldron and Sneakoscope.
+=QUERY(A1:G11, "SELECT B, D WHERE D starts with 'S'") This returns products that start with the letter S: Forensic Chemistry Set and Cipher Decoder.

 contains, starts with, and ends with are all case-sensitive.
-To match regardless of case, wrap the column in lower(): WHERE lower(B) contains 'weasley'.
+To match regardless of case, wrap the column in lower(): WHERE lower(B) contains 'holmes'.

 Filter by Date